adsweet/mitogenomes/README.md

   - File format of the input file; "genbank" or "fasta"
 - `-o, --output`
   - Output file as a tab-delimited table
+### columbicola_mt_interspecies_comp.R
+R script to compare mitogenome gene boundaries in different individuals of a single species.
+The script is set up to compare individuals in species of <i>Columbicola</i> lice, but can be modifid to work with other taxa.
+### louse_at_comp.R
+R script to compare nucleotide composition among the mitogenomes of different species of parasitic lice.
+### louse_tree_traits.R
+R script to reconstruct the evolution and test for phylogenetic signal of mitogenome structure on a phylogenetic tree of parasitic lice.